Python File Handling

 - Using the write function to enter data into the file.

-- The output we want to iterate in the file is "this is line number", which we declare with write function and then percent d (displays integer)
+- The output we want to iterate in the file is “this is line number”, which we declare with Python write file function and then percent d (displays integer)

 - So basically we are putting in the line number that we are writing, then putting it in a carriage return and a new line character